asnt/eccv2020-sharp-workshop/doc/challenge_1_track_1.md

 ## Evaluation

-The evaluation is based on the reconstruction quality of the
+Considered for the evaluation:

+- the shape,
-1. the shape
+- the texture,

+Not considered for the evaluation:

-2. and the texture.
+- the head and the hands.

 See [evaluation](evaluation.md) for the definition of the metric.